F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Generic HTTP with multiple passphrases
 --------------------------------------
-If you require multiple secrets for the Generic HTTP consumer, TS supports defining an additional secret within ``Shared`` and referencing it using pointers as shown in this example.
+If you require multiple secrets for the Generic HTTP consumer, BIG-IP TS supports defining an additional secret within ``Shared`` and referencing it using pointers as shown in this example.

 For more details about pointers see the section on :ref:`pointersyntax`.